postlight/headless-wp-starter/README.md

 ## Linting

-Remember to lint your code as you go:
+Remember to lint your code as you go.

+To lint WordPress theme modifications, you can use [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) like this:

     docker exec -w /var/www/html/wp-content/themes/postlight-headless-wp wp-headless phpcs

-You may also attempt to auto fix lint errors:
+You may also attempt to autofix PHPCS errors:

     docker exec -w /var/www/html/wp-content/themes/postlight-headless-wp wp-headless phpcbf

+To lint and format the JavaScript apps, both [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) configuration files are included.

 ## Hosting